JaswanthKrishnaE/jaswanthKrishnaE/README.md

 <h1 align="center">Hi 👋, I'm Jaswanth Krishna</h1>
-- 🔭 I’m currently working on **Ripeness Prediction of Mangoes with thermal images**
+- 🔭 I’m currently working on **AUTOMATIC DETECTION OF MANGOS USING THERMAL IMAGING**
 - 🌱 I’m currently learning **Machine learning and Deep Learning**

 - 📫 How to reach me **jaswanthkrishna.e20@iiits.in**